the-codingschool/TRAIN-datasets/README.md

 They are uploaded here for easy access when creating a colab.
 Check the accompanying dictionary for information on *what types of models they are usable for*, the columns names/info, and any additional helpful information.

-If you want to use the links including in the dictionary, *download the PDF* and then you should be able to click on any links embedded.
+If you want to use the links included in the dictionary, *download the PDF* and then you should be able to click on any links embedded.